EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: Related work

 \subsubsection{Simulators and Datasets}

-Numerous studies have investigated the development of datasets or simulation platforms to create interactive RL environments.
+Numerous studies have focused on the development of datasets or simulation platforms to create interactive RL environments.
 RecoGym~\cite{rohde2018recogym} focuses on simulation bandit environments under e-commerce recommendation setting, while Virtual-Taobao~\cite{shi2019virtual} provides a user simulator trained on historical behavior data.
 RecSim~\cite{ie2019recsim} is a simulation platform supporting sequential user interactions and easy configuration of environments.
 Additionally, SOFA~\cite{huang2020sofa} is the first simulator that accounts for interaction biases for optimization and evaluation.
 In the latest work, RL4RS~\cite{wang2023rl4rs} provides a validated simulation environment, advanced evaluation methods, and a real dataset.
-KuaiSim~\cite{zhao2023kuaisim} offers an environment that provides user feedback with multi-behavior, supporting three levels of recommendation tasks.
+KuaiSim~\cite{zhao2023kuaisim} offers an environment with multi-behavior feedback, supporting three levels of recommendation tasks.

 However, most of these studies merely provide an interactive environment, lacking integrated experimental procedures and other crucial components in RL-based RSs, such as diverse policies and state trackers.
-RL4RS is the most similar work to our library, with the following distinctions: 1) They focus on the aspects of datasets and evaluation, whereas our goal is to offer an easy-to-use framework for developing new models and facilitating experiments conduction.
+RL4RS is the most similar work to our library, with the following distinctions: 1) They focus on datasets and evaluation, whereas our goal is to offer an easy-to-use framework for developing new models and facilitating experiments.
 2) They support only specific slate recommendation scenarios, whereas our library caters to broader and more commonly used scenarios.